FOSSILGUY.COM

 Below are common fossils found at the Caesar Creek Spillway.
 Click on any of them to go to the more detailed Identificaion Page:

-Recommended Books about Ohio Fossils
+Recommended Ohio Book:

 Fossils of Ohio (Bulletin 70)